MicrosoftDocs/architecture-center/docs/guide/multitenant/approaches/compute.md

  - Tenant-specific nodes or node pools on a shared cluster.
  - Tenant-specific pods that might use the same node pool.

-AKS also enables you apply pod-level governance to mitigate the [Noisy Neighbor problem](../../../antipatterns/noisy-neighbor/index.md).
-For further information, see [Best practices for application developers to manage resources in Azure Kubernetes Service (AKS)](/azure/aks/developer-best-practices-resource-management).
+AKS also enables you to apply pod-level governance to mitigate the [Noisy Neighbor problem](../../../antipatterns/noisy-neighbor/index.md).
+For more information, see [Best practices for application developers to manage resources in Azure Kubernetes Service (AKS)](/azure/aks/developer-best-practices-resource-management).

-It's also important to be aware of shared components in a Kubernetes cluster and how these might be affected by multitenancy.
+It's also important to be aware of shared components in a Kubernetes cluster and how these components might be affected by multitenancy.
 For example, the Kubernetes API server is a shared service that is used throughout the entire cluster.
 Even if you provide tenant-specific node pools to isolate the tenants' application workloads, the API server might experience contention from large numbers of requests across tenants.

 ## Antipatterns to avoid